explosion/spaCy/website/docs/usage/layers-architectures.md

     return get_candidates
 ```

-Finally, we'll require a method that transforms the candidate pairs of entities
+Finally, we require a method that transforms the candidate entity pairs into a
-into a 2D tensor using the specified Tok2Vec function, and this `Floats2d`
+2D tensor using the specified `Tok2Vec` function.
+The resulting `Floats2d`
 object will then be processed by a final `output_layer` of the network.
-Taking
+Putting
-all this together, we can define our relation model like this in the config:
+all this together, we can define our relation model in a config file as such:

 ```
 [model]